Istana Nurul Iman: World's largest palace

-To be considered for the Guinness World Record, the palace must have been intended for use as a royal residence, and only the combined area of the palace’s indoor floors (a measurement commonly known as floorspace) is considered.
+To be considered for the Guinness World Record, the palace must have been intended for use as a royal residence, and only the combined area of the palace's indoor floors (a measurement commonly known as floorspace) is considered.
 As measured by these standards, Guinness World Records currently considers Istana Nurul Iman to hold the title as the "world's largest residential palace."

 Upon completion, Istana Nurul Iman became the largest residential palace in the world and the largest single-family residence ever built.
-The palace contains 1,788 rooms, which includes 257 bathrooms, a banquet hall that can be expanded to accommodate up to 5,000 guests, a mosque accommodating 1,500 people.
+The palace contains 1,788 rooms, which includes 257 bathrooms, a banquet hall that can be expanded to accommodate up to 5,000 guests, and a mosque accommodating 1,500 people.
 The palace also includes a 110-car garage, an air conditioned stable for the Sultan's 200 polo ponies, and five swimming pools.
-In total, Istana Nurul Iman contains 2,152,782 square feet (200,000 m²) of floorspace.
+In total, Istana Nurul Iman contains 2,152,782 square feet (200,000 m2) of floorspace.
 Istana Nurul Iman has 564 chandeliers, 51,000 light bulbs, 44 stairwells and 18 elevators.

 Functions

 The Sultan takes his official audiences at the palace.
 The palace is also used for all the state functions of the government of Brunei.
 In addition, the palace houses the prime minister's office, and serves as the seat of the Brunei government.

 In addition to audience and state rooms, there is a throne chamber used for various formal occasions such as the proclamation of the crown prince and the annual birthday investiture.

-However, in keeping with its primary use as the Sultan’s personal residence, the palace is the home to Sultan’s 17,000 cars in 110 separate garages.
+However, in keeping with its primary use as the Sultan's personal residence, the palace is the home to the Sultan's 7,000 cars in 110 separate garages.
+The cars are valued at around $5 billion.